Gross vs Net Rental Yield: Why Investors Get the Number Wrong

 Because land tax is based on land value and owner type, it does not show up in rental ads or basic yield calculators.

-Use the Land Tax Calculator before relying on a net yield estimate.
+Use the land tax by state tool before relying on a net yield estimate.

 Bottom line